Make your codebase agent ready

 - agents/rules/python.md # optional: include specific rules

-Aider loads listed files into context automatically.
+Aider loads these files into context automatically.
+Boom.
+You’re done.

 Droid

-- Docs: Skills • Custom Slash Commands
+Docs: Skills • Custom Slash Commands

-.factory/
+Directory: .factory/

 ---